-While a reset signal is in "0"state, the PF0 input and pull-up are enabled.
+While "0" is input the reset input pin and power-on reset period, the PF0 input and pull-up are enabled.
 At the rising edge of the reset signal, if PF0 is "1", the device enters single mode and boots from the on-chip flash memory.
 If PF0 is "0", the device enters single boot mode and boots from the internal boot program.
 For details of single boot mode, refer to Chapter "Flash Memory Operation".